EnteSuessSauer/HypeStats/ai/architecture.md

 ## Data Flow

-1. The log monitor detects player names from the Minecraft log file.
+1. The log monitor detects player names from the Minecraft log file through:
-2. The main window receives these names via a callback.
-3. The main window uses a background thread to:
    a.
-Request UUIDs for each username from the Mojang API via the API client.
+File system events (using watchdog's Observer)
    b.
-Fetch player statistics from the Hypixel API via the API client.
+Periodic checks via QTimer from the main thread

+2. The main window receives these names via a callback and:
+   a.
+Uses the `StatsProcessor` to synchronously fetch and process player stats
+   b.
+Updates the UI with progress information during processing
    c.
+Displays the results in the table

+3. The processing flow for each player:
+   a.
+Request UUID for username from the Mojang API
+   b.
+Fetch player statistics from the Hypixel API
-Process these statistics using the stats processor.
+   c.
+Process these statistics using the stats processor
    d.
-Rank the players using the ranking engine.
+Rank the players using the ranking engine
    e.
-Estimate nick probability using the nick detector.
+Estimate nick probability using the nick detector

-4. Once complete, the UI thread updates the table with player information.
+4. The UI is updated with player information in a tabular format, with options to sort by various stats.

-## Threading Model
+## Application Design

-To keep the UI responsive during potentially lengthy API calls, the application uses a worker thread pattern:

-1. The `StatsWorker` class runs in a separate `QThread` to perform API calls and data processing.
-2. Communication between the worker thread and UI thread happens via Qt signals/slots mechanism.
-3. Progress updates are sent to the UI during processing.
-4. When complete, the processed data is sent back to the UI thread for display.
+The application follows a single-threaded design with event-driven updates:

+1. UI responsiveness is maintained through Qt's event loop architecture
+2. Instead of background threads, timers are used to schedule regular tasks
+3. Long operations like API calls are done synchronously but with progress updates to keep the user informed
+4. The `watchdog` library's Observer runs in its own thread but interfaces with the main application through callbacks

+This design simplifies the application, eliminates thread synchronization issues, and provides a more stable experience for users.

 ## Configuration